Skip to contents

 Data normalization

-The gene expression data should be normalized before SpatialEcoTyper analysis.
-The data can be normalized using NormalizeData or SCTransform.
+Gene expression data should be normalized prior to SpatialEcoTyper analysis.
+The data can be performed using either NormalizeData or SCTransform.

 BiocManager::install("glmGamPoi")